LucasDelfino92/morrowindsharp/main.md

 Left/Right | Disables/enables shaders on the shader controller menu | MGE XE Shader Pack

 # Changelog

+## October 13th, 2023

+### Visuals
+- Removed Here Comes the Sun...
+Glare as the sun has looked just fine in MGE XE for quite a while already.

 ## October 11th, 2023